 How do we compare to Europe?

 The proportion of babies born to teenage mothers in England and Wales is lower than most of Eastern Europe.
-However, we do less well against Western Europe (e.g. France, Germany, Spain).
+However, the whole of Western Europe performs better which suggests that there is still lots of room for improvement.

-If we do that well, we can help the situation to get even better.
-In particular, high quality RSE helps teenagers to be informed about contraception and often acts to delay the age that a teenager first has sex.
+The World Health Organization point out that there is consistent evidence that high quality RSE helps teenagers to be informed about contraception and often acts to delay the age that a teenager first has sex.

-Or, if you are a teacher, read more on teenage pregnancy in Alison Hadley’s TES article from 2019.
+- If you are a teacher, read more on teenage pregnancy in Alison Hadley’s evergreen TES article.

 Need help with inclusion in your council, trust or school?